1983 Chicago mayoral election: Campaign

-On March 17, Byrne announced she was running as a write-in candidate, claiming of Epton and Washington neither of them represents the best interest of Chicago; neither of them has a program for Chicago.
-Epton believed that Byrne's candidacy would hurt his candidacy and help Washington.
-Washington was critical of her campaign, though privately saw the campaign as helpful for his candidacy.
-Byrne's candidacy was met with resistance from Democratic aldermen, and Ted Kennedy personally visited with Byrne to convince her to drop the campaign.
-After being booed at a Southside nursing home, Byrne withdrew after only a week.
+On March 17, Byrne announced she was running as a write-in candidate, claiming that Epton and Washington were not the best candidates and did not have good plans for Chicago.
+Epton believed that Byrne's candidacy would hurt his campaign and help Washington.
+Washington was critical of her campaign, although he privately viewed it as helpful for his own candidacy.
+Byrne's candidacy faced resistance from Democratic aldermen, and Ted Kennedy personally visited her to persuade her to withdraw from the race.
+After being booed at a Southside nursing home, Byrne withdrew after only one week.
 In addition to a lack of support, Byrne had hoped to avoid a court battle with the Chicago Board of Elections over the simplification of write-in procedures.

+Bernard Epton during the campaign, March 6, 1983.

-As the race went on, it became increasingly competitive, with the Chicago Sun-Times' Basil Talbott Jr. calling it a "tossup".
-Epton polled double what a Republican typically polled in Chicago mayoral races.
+As the race went on, it became increasingly competitive, with the Chicago Sun-Times' Basil Talbott Jr. calling it a "tossup" and Epton polling double the amount typical of a Republican in Chicago mayoral races.
 The race also grew very bitter, as the last weeks of the campaign saw various attacks from Epton's campaign.
-Epton made frequent reference to Washington's past legal troubles, including a failure to pay his taxes and a brief suspension of his law license.
-Epton's ads used the slogan "Epton- Before it's too late", which capitalized on the fears of white voters.
-Washington's campaign, meanwhile, took advantage of claims that Epton had been institutionalized multiple times for depression and attacked Epton's slogan for its racially tinged messaging.
+Epton frequently referenced Washington's past legal troubles, including a failure to pay his taxes and a brief suspension of his law license.
+Epton's ads used the slogan "Epton- Before it's too late", which observers noted capitalized on the fears of white voters.
+Washington’s campaign responded by referencing reports that Epton had been institutionalized multiple times for depression and attacked Epton's slogan for its racially tinged messaging.

+A debate was held on March 21.
+During the debate, Epton pulled out a binder containing various civil lawsuits against Washington and attacked him for failing to pay his taxes and purportedly lying in a petition to regain his law license.
+Washington addressed the charges and also said that Epton supported Republican policies that opposed labor and that he would not provide property tax relief.

-On March 27, an incident occurred at St. Pascal's Catholic Church on the northwest side where Washington and former Vice President Walter Mondale were accosted by protestors.
-The incident received national attention, including a cover story in Newsweek titled "Chicago's Ugly Election", and similar stories appeared in other outlets as well.
-Subsequently, Washington's team made advertisements using footage of the protestors to highlight to white liberals the level of racism behind the opposition to Washington.
+On March 27, protesters at the northwest side of St. Pascal's Catholic Church confronted Washington and former Vice President Walter Mondale.
+The incident received national attention, including a cover story in Newsweek titled "Chicago's Ugly Election".
+Subsequently, Washington's team made advertisements using footage of the protestors to highlight to white liberals the degree to which racism motivated the opposition to Washington.
 In the last days of the campaign, a flier circulated accusing Washington of being a child molester.
-Washington delivered a speech in response criticizing Epton's character, which earned applause and cheers from a predominantly white audience.
+Washington delivered a speech in response, criticizing Epton's character, which earned applause and cheers from a predominantly white audience.

-The Chicago Tribune and the Chicago Sun-Times both endorsed Washington.